Chase Orbits, not Time: A Scalable Paradigm for Long-Duration Eccentric Gravitational-Wave Surrogates

-\textit{Results---} We construct surrogates of increasing waveform durations using both the conventional time-parameterized, as well as our novel mean anomaly-based approach.
-Their details are summarized in Table~\ref{tab: surrogate-metrics} and Appendix B. The mean anomaly parameterized data pieces require an order of magnitude fewer basis functions, with a gentler scaling of the number of basis functions with surrogate length (c.f.
-Fig.~\ref{fig: surrogate-scaling}).
-Also, the mean anomaly parameterized surrogates are more accurate, with their worst mismatches against their base model \inspiralesigma{} being $\mathcal{O}(10^{-5})$ as compared to the time-parameterized surrogates, which exhibit a tail of high mismatches leading to worst mismatches of $10^{-2}-10^{-1}$.
-These results demonstrate the superior scalability and accuracy of the mean anomaly parameterized approach for constructing long-duration eccentric surrogate models.
+\textit{Results---} We construct surrogates of increasing waveform durations using both the conventional time-parameterized, as well as our novel mean anomaly-based approaches.
+Their details are summarized in Table~\ref{tab: surrogate-metrics} for comparison.
+The mean anomaly-parameterized data-pieces require \textit{an order of magnitude fewer basis functions}, with a milder scaling of basis size with surrogate length (cf. Fig.~\ref{fig: surrogate-scaling}).
+To assess surrogate accuracy, we compute mismatches against $10,000$ waveforms from the base \inspiralesigma{} model randomly sampled across the surrogate parameter space.
+The mismatches are computed over the full surrogate duration using the zero detuning high power noise spectral density for LIGO detectors~\citep{LIGO-T0900288-v3, LIGO-T070247-v1} for a $10 M_\odot$ binary.
+With highest mismatches of $\mathcal{O}(10^{-5})$, the mean anomaly-parameterized surrogates are substantially more accurate than the time-parameterized surrogates, which exhibit a tail of high mismatches reaching $\mathcal{O}(10^{-1})$ (cf. Table~\ref{tab: surrogate-metrics}).
+These results demonstrate the superior scalability and accuracy of the mean anomaly-parameterized approach for constructing long-duration eccentric surrogate models.

-Utilizing the scalability of our approach, we construct a $2.77 \times 10^6M$ ($850-1250$ orbits) long eccentric surrogate with a maximum starting eccentricity of $0.43$.
+Utilizing the scalability of our approach, we construct \inspiralesigmasur{}: a $2.77 \times 10^6M$ ($850-1250$ orbits) long non-spinning eccentric inspiral surrogate with a maximum starting eccentricity of $0.43$.
 Depending on the binary parameters, this time duration corresponds to a $10M_\odot$ binary starting with a GW frequency of $7.2-12$Hz.
-Figure~\ref{fig: mismatch} shows its mismatches against \inspiralesigma{} for binaries of different masses.
-The surrogate achieves median mismatches of $1.3-3.2 \times 10^{-6}$, with the worst mismatch of $2.1 \times 10^{-4}$ for a $100M_\odot$ system.
-Thus, it is faithful to its base model \inspiralesigma{} and can serve as its drop-in replacement within the \esigmahm{} framework~\citep{Paul:2024ujx, esigmapy} for producing full IMR eccentric waveforms (see Fig.~\ref{fig: IMR-surrogate} and Appendix B).
+The left panel of Figure~\ref{fig: mismatch-IMR-surrogate} shows its mismatches against \inspiralesigma{} for a population of eccentric binaries.
+It achieves median mismatches of $1.3-3.2 \times 10^{-6}$, with the worst mismatch of $2.1 \times 10^{-4}$ for a $100M_\odot$ system.
+Thus, \inspiralesigmasur{} is faithful to its base model \inspiralesigma{} and can serve as its drop-in replacement within the \esigma{} framework~\citep{Paul:2024ujx, esigmapy} for producing complete IMR eccentric waveforms (see the right panel of Fig.~\ref{fig: mismatch-IMR-surrogate} for an illustration).